saurabhshu/jn_pro/README.md

  * Requirements
  * Installation

  INTRODUCTION
  ------------
-  -This is a Custom module to add content type and custom block for QR code.
+  - This is a Custom module to add content type and custom block for QR code.

  REQUIREMENTS
  ------------
   - Install codeitnowin/barcode package from packagist.org
    using: composer require codeitnowin/barcode.